-Our billings and revenue mix may vary over time due to a number of factors, including the mix of subscriptions and services and the contract length of our customer agreements.
+Our billings may vary over time due to a number of factors, including the mix of subscription and service revenue, the contract length of our customer agreements, and the timing of customer contracts, including renewals.
 Such variability in the timing and amounts of our billings could impact the timing of our cash collections from period to period.

-Our material cash requirements from known contractual and other obligations consist of our rent payments required under operating lease agreements and non-cancelable purchase obligations for cloud hosting support.
-As of March 31, 2024, total contractual commitments were \$421.4 million, with \$156.2 million committed within the next 12 months.
+Our material cash requirements from known contractual and other obligations consist of our rent payments required under operating lease agreements and non-cancelable purchase obligations entered into in the ordinary course of business, primarily for cloud hosting support.
+As of March 31, 2025, total contractual commitments were \$782.8 million, with \$126.5 million committed within the next 12 months.
 For further information regarding our contractual commitments, see Note 13, Commitments and Contingencies, of our audited consolidated financial statements included in this Annual Report.